What Is Breast Cancer?

 - As well as being a preventative measure to avoid breast cancer in the first place, mastectomies can also be used to treat cancer.

-- If the cancer is contained in one tumor, for example, doctors can utilize a lumpectomy.
-This is where they just remove the tumor itself and leave the other breast tissue in place.
+- For example, doctors can utilize a lumpectomy if the cancer is contained in one tumor.
+It is where they remove cancer itself and leave the other breast tissue in place.

-- Chemotherapy is the most commonly used treatment for all types of cancer and utilizes drugs that interfere with a cell’s ability to reproduce.
-This comes with many side effects and can often make the patient feel ill while treating cancer.
+- Chemotherapy is the most commonly used treatment for all types of cancer.
+It utilizes drugs that interfere with a cell’s ability to reproduce.
+It comes with many side effects and can often make the patient feel ill while treating cancer.

-- Radiation is also used as a treatment for certain cancers such as breast cancer.
+- Radiation is also used to treat certain cancers, such as breast cancer.

-No. Men are also at risk of developing breast cancer, it’s just that the risks aren’t as high as for women.
+No. Men are also at risk of developing breast cancer; it’s just that the stakes aren’t as high as for women.

-As frequently as possible.
-There is no such thing as too many at home self-exams.
-Not only will it alert you to any unusual changes in your breasts, but it’s also a great way to get to know your own body better.
+As often as possible.
+There is no such thing as too many at-home self-exams.
+It will alert you to any unusual changes in your breasts, but it’s also a great way to know your own body better.
 The recommended minimum is once per month.